Veeraswamy: The British Empire Exhibition, 1924

-The origins of the custom of drinking lager with Indian food may be related to Prince Axel of Denmark's visit to the Veeraswamy-connected Indian restaurant at the British Empire Exhibition on 2 May 1924.
-He enjoyed his meal and later visited the Regent Street restaurant, apparently bringing a barrel of Carlsberg lager him.
+The custom of drinking lager with Indian food may be related to Prince Axel of Denmark's visit to the Veeraswamy-connected Indian restaurant at the British Empire Exhibition on 2 May 1924.
+He enjoyed his meal and later visited the Regent Street restaurant, apparently bringing a barrel of Carlsberg lager with him.
 He enjoyed his meal again, and decided to send a barrel of Carlsberg (the Danish royal beer) to the restaurant every year thereafter.
 The beer proved popular, so the restaurant started importing Carlsberg, and when waiters left to found or work in other Indian restaurants, they served Carlsberg as well.
+The historian of food Lizzie Collingham comments however that the British had noticed how well beer went with curry as early as 1810.